 Our new assessment system is aimed at encouraging all students to achieve a sound understanding of what they have been learning before they move on to the next topic or area.

 We will incorporate many of the practices we have used for many years to ensure students are being assessed meaningfully but will move towards a system of Progression Maps, which clearly indicate what a student needs to achieve and how they will reach their target and the next steps to be taken.

 Pupils will be placed on individual flight paths, which will carefully track back from GCSE to the point where they are currently working.

-We will continue to use a range of information from prior attainment / data such as KS2 levels, CATs scores, reading tests, baseline assessments within departments as well as qualitative information from our partner primary schools to set appropriate and challenging targets.
+We will continue to use a range of information from prior attainment data such as KS2 levels, CATs scores, reading tests and baseline assessments within departments, as well as qualitative information from our partner primary schools, to set appropriate and challenging targets.

 As National Curriculum levels are phased out at KS2, we will use the new format of testing to generate estimated GCSE grades.
 This information will be used to place students into four flight paths.
 For example: